Venus Tuskfish

 Interesting Info

-• The Venus Tuskfish is a species of marine fish that is found in the coastal waters and reefs of Queensland and New South Wales in Australia.
+• The Venus Tuskfish is found in tropical Australian waters, particularly the Great Barrier Reef, Coral Sea, and parts of northern Queensland and Northern New South Wales

 Species Interaction